Le Petit Nido (0–14 months)

-At Le Nido/El Nido, our curriculum was developed after conducting intense observations of how children learn.
+Our Le Nido/El Nido curriculum was developed after conducting intense observations of how children learn.
 Nido teachers are trained to be observers.
-They monitor every child, give individual attention, and adapt developmentally appropriate activities to a child’s development and progress.
-We also focus on a child’s senses and abilities to become autonomous and independent in their learning.
-As well as, paying close attention to their psychological and physical comfort.
+They monitor every child, give individual attention, and adapt developmentally-appropriate activities based on each child's progress.
+We also focus on a child’s senses and ability to become autonomous and independent in their learning, as well as paying close attention to their psychological and physical comfort.

-We create a warm “home-like” setting so that children are able to make strong familiar connections and build fixed reference points.
-The classroom includes: a sleeping area, a dining area, toilets and a playroom.
+We create a warm “homelike” setting so that children are able to make strong, familiar connections and build fixed reference points.
+The classroom includes a sleeping area, a dining area, bathrooms, and a playroom.

-As the babies grow and develop signs of readiness for each new stage of development, we have stations designed to encourage them to roll over, sit, crawl, stand up on their own, and to walk.
+As the babies grow and show signs of readiness for each new stage of development, we have stations designed to encourage them to roll over, sit, crawl, stand up on their own, and walk.
 This helps them develop gross motor skills and spatial awareness.

-In addition, we foster social skills by encouraging the babies to have constant contact with each other and their teachers.
-Everyday, the children eat lunch at a shared a table with other children in their classroom so they can interact and communicate with one another freely.
+In addition, we foster social skills by encouraging the babies to have constant contact with each other and with their teachers.
+The children eat lunch each day at a shared table with other children in their classroom, allowing them to freely interact and communicate with one another.

-At Living the Language, our babies also learn to accumulate logical concepts.
-We utilize interactive activities to help them develop logic skills.
-For instance, we allow their curiosity and exploration skills to drive their learning and we use toys as tools to help infants learn to become adaptive and to understand their world.
+At Living the Language, our babies also learn logical concepts.
+We use interactive activities to help them develop logic skills.
+For instance, we allow their curiosity and exploration to drive their learning, and use toys as tools to help infants learn to adapt and understand their world.

-At first, the babies are fed by their teacher.
+At first, babies are fed by their teachers.
 Once they are able to sit, they have their meals at the table with other children their age.
-We use mealtime as a perfect opportunity to teach children about sharing and relaxation.
+We see mealtime as a perfect opportunity to teach children about sharing and relaxation.
 It’s also a great time to introduce them to table etiquette, new healthy foods, and holding utensils properly.